nvllsvm/pixel5-aosp-builder/README.md

 # Pixel 5 AOSP Builder
-Build AOSP for the Pixel 5 using a Docker image
+Build and flash AOSP to the Pixel 5 using only a Docker image

-## Building AOSP
+## Building
 ```
 docker build . -t aosp
 docker run -it -v $(pwd):/build aosp ./build.sh